Windows and GPT FAQ

-Can there be two ESPs on a single disk?
+Two ESPs on a single disk

 Such a configuration shouldn't be created, and is not supported in Windows.

-What about two ESPs on two different disks?
+Two ESPs on two different disks

 ESP partitions can be replicated for high-availability configurations.
 Replication must be done manually and the contents must be synchronized manually when using software volumes.
 Hardware vendors may provide additional solutions for high availability.
 ESP partitions cannot be mirrored.

-What does Microsoft place in the ESP?
+What Microsoft places in the ESP

 Microsoft places the HAL, loader, and other files that are needed to boot the operating system in the ESP.